bfeif/personal-website/content/posts/refactoring-a-data-scientists-survival-guide.md

 Now, let's say you got good results (yay!), so you show it to your colleague, who immediately interrupts you by saying "What's actually in `df` though?".

-Often, renaming a variable has the highest ratio of reward-to-effort of any refactoring motif.
-With a little bit of thought and just a few keystrokes, you can preemptively answer questions about the data that's getting passed around your code.
-In this case, it should be easy to come up with a clear name that communicates precisely what's inside of our dataframe; doing so will not only answer our colleague's question, but it will preempt any other such questions:
+Often, renaming a variable has the highest ratio of reward-to-effort of any refactoring motif; with a little bit of thought and just a few keystrokes, you can preemptively answer questions about the data that's getting passed around your code.
+In this case, it should be easy to come up with a clear name that communicates precisely what's inside of our dataframe; doing so will not only answer your colleague's question, but it will preempt any other such questions:

 ```python
 import pandas as pd